-In 1861 Fr Wagner commissioned the nineteen-year-old Edward Burne-Jones, who was living in Rottingdean at the time, to paint a picture go go behind the High Altar of S Paul’s.
+In 1861 Fr Wagner commissioned the twenty-seven-year-old Edward Burne-Jones, who was living in Rottingdean at the time, to paint a picture go go behind the High Altar of S Paul’s.

 A picture in this position is called a reredos.
 It was painted in three parts, so is a triptych.

 The theme is the Incarnation of Jesus.
 On either side were the two participants of the Annunciation, the Angel Gabriel on the left and the Blessed Virgin on the right.
 This is the start of the story of the Incarnation.